BlockWorksCo/Website/BlockWorks/content/about.md

 I consider myself a systems-focussed engineer and architect, spreading my time across most disciplines and the communication between them.
-My technical knowledge is both broad and deep, allowing me to match up high-level abstractions with low-level implemetation details to produce a more optimal system.
+My technical knowledge is both broad and deep, allowing me to match up high-level abstractions with low-level implementation details to produce a more optimal system.

 As any complex system develops, the need for testing becomes paramount, especially as the scale of the deployment rises.
 To that end, designing-for-test is an important aspect of my methodologies.